Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Remember what Mike Dubin, founder of Dollar Shave Club, said: “You don’t need a backscratcher and 10 blades.”

+Even if you have the best products in the world, you will turn a lot of customers off with bad customer service.
 When people have questions or problems, they want someone from your side to pick up the phone and help them ASAP.

-Communicate regularly with your customers — this will allow you to learn more about customer dissatisfaction, unmet needs and reasons why your customers might cancel their subscription.
+This will allow you to learn more about customer dissatisfaction, any needs that aren’t met, and the reasons why your customers might cancel their subscription.

 The best and simplest way to do this is with your customer service program.